-In 2008 and 2007, our stock-based compensation expense consists primarily of performance awards (PAs), shareholder value awards (SVAs), and stock options.
-We recognized pretax stock-based compensation cost in the amount of \$58.5 million and \$72.7 million in the first quarter of 2008 and 2007, respectively.
+In 2008 and 2007, our stock-based compensation expense consisted primarily of performance awards (PAs), shareholder value awards (SVAs), and stock options.
+We recognized pretax stock-based compensation cost in the amount of \$56.3 million and \$62.5 million in the second quarter of 2008 and 2007, respectively.
+In the first half of 2008 and 2007, we recognized stock-based compensation expense of \$114.8 million and \$135.2 million, respectively.

 PAs are granted to officers and management and are payable in shares of our common stock.
 The number of PA shares actually issued, if any, varies depending on the achievement of certain earnings-per share targets over a one-year period.
 PA shares are accounted for at fair value based upon the closing stock price on the date of grant and fully vest at the end of the fiscal year of the grant.
-As of March 31, 2008, the total remaining unrecognized compensation cost related to non vested PAs amounted to \$124.3 million, which will be amortized over the weighted-average remaining requisite service period of nine months.
+As of June 30, 2008, the total remaining unrecognized compensation cost related to nonvested PAs amounted to \$80.8 million, which will be amortized over the weighted-average remaining requisite service period of six months.

 SVAs are granted to officers and management and are payable in shares of common stock at the end of a three-year period.
 The number of shares actually issued varies depending on our stock price at the end of the three-year vesting period compared to pre-established target prices.
 We measure the fair value of the SVA unit on the grant date using a Monte Carlo simulation model.
 The Monte Carlo simulation model utilizes multiple input variables that determine the probability of satisfying the market condition stipulated in the award grant and calculates the fair value of the award.
-As of March 31, 2008, the total remaining unrecognized compensation cost related to nonvested SVAs amounted to \$76.0 million, which will be amortized over the weighted-average remaining requisite service period of 30 months.
+As of June 30, 2008, the total remaining unrecognized compensation cost related to nonvested SVAs amounted to \$68.9 million, which will be amortized over the weighted-average remaining requisite service period of 27 months.

-We discontinued issuing stock options subsequent to 2006.
-As of March 31, 2008, the total remaining unrecognized compensation cost related to nonvested stock options amounted to \$16.3 million, which will be amortized over the weighted-average remaining requisite service period of 10 months.
+We discontinued issuing stock options beginning in 2007.
+As of June 30, 2008, the total remaining unrecognized compensation cost related to nonvested stock options amounted to \$11.5 million, which will be amortized over the weighted-average remaining requisite service period of seven months.